jokwok1/mql5-backtester/README.md

 3) If there is a dhort entry, first check if there are any trades open, if there is a long trade, close long trade and enter new trade.
 If there is a short trade, this short entry is considered invalid
 4) Exit when MACD lines crosses above the signal Line

+//----Trade Management----//
+1) 2 Trades are entered when entry condition are met.
+User can choose between Static or Trailing Stop Loss
+2) In the static option, a fixed risk to reward was of 2:1 will be used
+3) In the trailing option, 1 Trade will be will be entered with a 2:1 risk to reward ratio, while the other trade has no trade profit.
+When the take profit of the first trade is Hit, the Stop Loss of the second trade will be moved to break even price and a 1x ATR trailing Stop loss will be implemented

 //----Risk Management----//
 ATR based stop loss is used, where the stop loss is 1x ATR below entry price for long trades and 1x ATR above entry price for short trade.
 A 1:2 risk to reward ratio is used.
 By default a 2% risk per trade is used